kirandash/mock-interviews/Frontend/03_mock/README.md

 - Replace okta sign in widget with our own widget to save bundle size since okta takes 5MB which is 50% of the overall bundle size but we haven't done it yet because we wanted to customize the flow with UX and UX doesn't have b/w for this task
 - Keeping data in localstorage since BE team doesn't have b/w
 - Switching b/w kyc providers to be cost effective
+- UX Tradeoff: Show loading icon or not.
+Not showing it might create a bad experience for user with slower connection or in error scenarios for APIs with reattempts.
+But we decided to rather focus on the majority of users who will have faster internet and no error scenario.

 ### 02.02 Code review process
 - Qn: Can you please walk me through your code review process